 Isaiah 52:14 Just as many were astonished at you, So His visage was marred more than any man, And His form more than the sons of men…

 It is clear that after Jesus suffered through the scourging, beating in His face, and crucifixion, His body was torn to shreds.
 It was well known that 39 lashes from the scourge would leave a man with a body that was a medical catastrophe.
-As the flesh has been torn from the body, the muscles and ligaments are exposed, often leaving vital internal organs exposed to the outside elements.
+As the flesh has been torn from the body the muscles and ligaments are exposed, often leaving vital internal organs vulnerable to the outside elements.
 Many a man died after just 10 or 15 lashes from the scourge.
 The fact that Jesus survived all 39 lashes is an indication of His strength, but also sure proof that His body was barely recognizable as a human being.

-We know that after Jesus rose from the dead—He bore scars from the torture He suffered against His body.
-When the frightened disciples gathered together after His death, suddenly the Lord appeared in the room where they were hiding, in fear of the local authorities.
-Thomas was apparently not with the other men when Jesus appeared, and so one of the disciples told Thomas later that Jesus had appeared alive before them.
+We know that after Jesus rose from the dead, He bore scars from the torture He suffered against His body.
+When the frightened disciples gathered together after His death, suddenly the Lord appeared in the room where they were hiding in fear of the local authorities.
+Thomas was apparently not with the other men when Jesus appeared, one of the disciples told Thomas later that Jesus had appeared alive before them.
 Thomas was skeptical that the Lord could be alive after such a horrific death that He had suffered.
 Later, as Thomas is with the other disciples, Jesus appears again a second time and asks Thomas to touch the scars which are still in His body to confirm that He is in fact Jesus.